Imagine Ads in Streetviews Images

-People other than a business owner can add images of business to Google, but consider that some of those images may be old, and may contain some dated information.
+People other than a business owner can add images of a business to Google, but consider that some of those images may be old and may contain some dated information.
 As cold as it is today, I’m ready for a springtime production of anything, even a broadway “Spring Awakening” show like the one shown on the marquee above.

 Imagine a site owner being able to update parts of images, such as marquees.
 I would imagine that they would only be able to change their images, rather than one’s submitted by someone else, as the above image seems to be.